 Britain’s Big Cat Hunters

-An atmospheric feature exploring the people who spend years searching the British countryside for evidence of phantom big cats.
-This includes former police officers and field investigators, cryptozoologists, rural witnesses and wildlife obsessives.
-Rather than focusing on whether the animals exist, the piece examines why the search continues despite the lack of definitive proof, and what this reveals about folklore, belief, uncertainty, obsession and our relationship with landscape and wilderness in modern Britain.
+Rather than focusing on whether the animals exist, the piece examines why the search continues despite the lack of definitive proof.
+Also,what this reveals about folklore, belief, uncertainty, obsession and our relationship with landscape and wilderness in modern Britain.

 Combines narrative reporting, psychology, folklore, environmental context and human stories to build a wider exploration of why mysteries endure, and why some people dedicate their lives to chasing them.